7aaassss/7aaassss/README.md

 Hi, my name is Artem
-:man_technologist: About Me :
+About Me :

 - :man_student: 4th year student of the Moscow Polytech University

-- :telescope: I’m working as a Software Engineer and contributing to backend for building web applications and etc.
+- :telescope: I’m looking for a job as a Software Engineer and contributing to backend for building web applications and etc.

 ---